poucotm/Verilog-Gadget/README.md

 		// -----------------------------------------------------------------------------
 ```

-* Verilog Gadget: Repeat Code
+* Verilog Gadget: Repeat Code with Numbers
-	- Select codes to be repeated it includes Python's format symbol like {}
+	- Select codes to be repeated, it may include Python's format symbol like {...}
-	- Run repeat code command (default key map : ctrl+f12)
+	- Run 'Repeat Code' command (default key map : ctrl+f12)
-	- Type a range in the input panel (e.g. 0 - 10 or 0 - 10, 2 or 10 - 0,-1 ...)
+	- Type a range in the input panel as the following : [start number]~[end number],[step]
+	`(e.g. 0 ~ 10 or 0 ~ 10, 2 or 10 ~ 0, -1 ...)`
-	- Codes will be repeated with incremental or decremental numbers
+	- The codes will be repeated with incremental or decremental numbers
 	- In order to repeat line by line, the codes should include start of next line
-	- Python's format supports variable formats : binary, hex, leading zeros, ...
+	- Python's format symbol supports variable formats : binary, hex, leading zeros, ...
 	- To use '{' as is, you should type twice as '{{'
+	- Refer to Python's format symbol here, [https://www.python.org/dev/peps/pep-3101/](https://www.python.org/dev/peps/pep-3101/)
 ```
 	e.g)
 		case (abc)
 			5'b{:05b} : def <= {:3d};

-		--> select `	5'b{:05b} : def <= {:3d};`, run command and type the range 0-10
+		--> select `	5'b{:05b} : def <= {:3d};`, run the command and type the range 0~10
 		case (abc)
 			5'b{:05b} : def <= {:3d};
 			5'b00000 : def <=   0;